leeduckgo/bitcoin_elementary_course_based_on_jupyterlab/whitepaper/bitcoin_whitepaper_en.md

 }
 ```

-Running some results, we can see the probability drop off exponentially with $z$.
+Running some results, we can see the probability drop off exponentially with z​.

 ```
    q=0.1